RedHatInsights/tangerine-backend/README.md

 pipenv shell
 ```

-5. Start Tangerine Backend
+7. Start Tangerine Backend

+> [!NOTE]
-**Note:* The default tangerine port, 5000, is already claimed by Bonjour on Macs, so we need to use a different port instead.*
+> The default tangerine port, 5000, is already claimed by Bonjour on Macs, so we need to use a different port instead.

 ```sh
 flask run --host=127.0.0.1 --port=8000
 ```